popsUlfr/steamos-btrfs/README.md

 **CAUTION**: there's not an easy way back if you proceed!
 Once the /home partition is converted, you can not go back to ext4 and keep your files.
 The original files that have been changed are backed up with the `.orig` extension.
 Keep in mind that they are specifically changed to allow for a btrfs `/home`.
 It is safe to revert to the original files if the btrfs conversion was not attempted.
+A rollback will be attempted if the conversion fails but in the worst case the `/home` partition may need to be reformatted.

 **Please make sure you have enough free space before attempting the conversion.
 At least 10-20GiB and/or 10-20% free space should usually be fine.**

+**If you wish to freshly format your `/home` partition instead, make sure to modify the `STEAMOS_BTRFS_HOME_FORMAT` option in the [Configuration options](#configuration-options) before starting the installer or just before rebooting.**

 **Double-click the downloaded file**